 - The recovery in the national economy is well underway.
-While most areas of commercial and consumer credit have strengthened - residential credit still remains somewhat sluggish and difficult for consumers to access. - By the close of the 2013-14 fiscal year, several key measures of the Florida economy had returned to or surpassed their prior peaks. - Most of the personal income metrics (real per capita income being a notable exception) and all of the tourism counts exceeded their prior peaks. - Still other measures were posting solid year-over-year improvements, even if they were not yet back to peak performance levels. - In the current forecast, none of the key construction metrics show a return to peak levels until 2022-23.
+While most areas of commercial and consumer credit have strengthened - residential credit for purchases still remains somewhat sluggish and difficult for consumers to access with a weighted average credit score of 751 and LTV of 81 percent. - By the close of the 2013-14 fiscal year, several key measures of the Florida economy had returned to or surpassed their prior peaks. - Most of the personal income metrics (real per capita income being a notable exception) and all of the tourism counts exceeded their prior peaks. - Still other measures were posting solid year-over-year improvements, even if they were not yet back to peak performance levels. - In the current forecast, none of the key construction metrics show a return to peak levels until 2022-23.